harbmanj/capstone/README.md

 # Capstone
-A hands-on project to comparing the performance of the following classifiers: k-nearest neighbors, logistic regression, decision trees, and support vector machines.
+A hands-on project to predicting whether a tumor is Malignant or Benign.
+I compare the performance of the following classifiers: k-nearest neighbors, logistic regression, decision trees, and support vector machines.
+I also explore potential Clustering techniques.
 This is the Capstone project for the UC Berkeley AI/ML Professional Certificate.

 Detailed Analysis can be found in the Jupyter notebook